-A common question: how does the ICBC claims process work?
-The answer is that if you approach the right way, and with help, you can go through the process step-by-step.
+If you approach it the right way, and with legal help, you can go through the process step-by-step.

-- Notify ICBC and a Lawyer about the Accident
+1. Notify ICBC and a lawyer about the accident

 As soon as possible after an accident (within 24-48 hours), you should notify ICBC about the accident.
 ICBC Dial-a-Claim is open 24 hours/day, 7 days/week at 604-520-8222 or 1-800-910-4222 (including outside BC).